tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 * `in`: Specifies where the security key is applied.
 Options are `query`, `header` or `cookie`.
 Used only for `apiKey` type security.
 * `scheme`.
 Used with `http` type authorization.
 * `bearerFormat`.
 Used with `http` type authorization.
-* [`flows`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#oauthFlowsObject) (object): Used with `oauth2` type authorization.
+* [`flows`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oauthFlowsObject) (object): Used with `oauth2` type authorization.
 * `openIdConnectUrl`: Used with `openIdConnect` type authorization.

 {% include random_ad2.html %}

 ## <i class="fa fa-user-circle"></i> View the Appearance in Swagger UI

-In Swagger Editor, insert the following at the root level:
+In Swagger Editor, if you haven't already done so, insert the `security` object at the root level:

 ```yaml
 security: